 - Water Bandit Hose Attachment

-Here is how I refill water in my RV while boondocking
+How to refill water in your RV while boondocking using gravity

-- Bring a water jug with you that has a spout (I use a 6 gallon jug with a spout)
+- Fill a water jug that has a spout (I use a 6 gallon jug with a spout)

-- Near the top, drill a small hole above the water line and temporarily put a screw in it
+- Drill a small hole in the container above the water line (if it doesn’t already have a air hole) and temporarily put a screw in it to plug it

 - Park your car, truck or a ladder next to your RV’s water supply filling point

-- Place the full water can at a point higher than the filling point (it is ok if the hose droops down below as long as the water can is above the filling point)
+- Position the water container higher than the filling point (it is ok if the hose droops down below as long as the water can is above the filling point)

 - Connect the water filling attachment, hose and Water Bandit together

-- Connect the Water Bandit end of the hose to the spout on the water can (I add a zip tie for added tightness)
+- Connect the Water Bandit end of the hose to the spout on the water container (I add a zip tie for added tightness)

 - Insert the water filling attachment in the RV water filling hole